yakostro/eagle_game/GDD.md

 ## Instantiation
 - Nest spawns once on every N (make a export var) obstacle
 - nest placed inside the obstacle scene in the Marker2d 'NestPlaceholder'
-- create nest spawner in the same file where all obstacles are being spawned
 - Spawn at random mountain within min and max interval.
 - Increase difficulty > more rare nest spawn.